tpepels/mystic_quest/README.md

 - `name`: A string indicating the name of the entity.
 - `type`: A string indicating the type of the entity.
+- The following types _must_ be defined in your `entities.json`: "player", "event", "item", "enemy", "team", "npc", "guild", "team", "dialogue"
 - `fields`: An array with at least one field object, which must have:
   - `name`: The name of the field.
   - `datatype`: The datatype of the field.